 If your home university does not provide English translations of transcripts:

-- tell the translator to put both the original language photocopy and the English translation into a sealed envelope, and endorse the envelope by signing across the seal
+- Ask the translator to put both the original language photocopy and the English translation into a sealed envelope, and endorse the envelope by signing across the seal

 Note: Academic records must be translated in their entirety, including any information that appears on the reverse side of any document.